If we were all honest with ourselves: content marketing is done to get conversions.

-To that end, B2B content marketers went ahead and invested a lot in content creation this year without seeing the results.
-That means in 2016 they’re going to see push backs from CFOs and leadership since they’ve not met expectations.
+To that end, B2B content marketers went ahead and invested a lot in content creation without seeing the results.
+That means they’re going to see push backs from CFOs and leadership since they’ve not met expectations.

 We’re well aware it’s a marathon and not a sprint, but even a marathon has to come to an end and all that content needs to start paying off somehow, doesn’t it?

 2. Long-Form Content Will Be in Demand

 According to several pros, long-form content is seriously gaining traction.
 Why?
 Because it thoroughly answers questions.